BolajiAyodeji/chat-with-siri/README.md

 * [x] Users can start a new chat session.
 * [x] Chat history and voice settings are saved to local storage.
 * [x] Public live demo for users to explore with their API keys.
-* [x] One-click deployment configuration to Vercel and Netlify.
 * [ ] Stream the text response from OpenAI.
 * [ ] Allow process termination when the response is streaming (refactor the current loading indicator to a stop button).
 * [ ] Pass the stream chunks from OpenAI directly to ElevenLabs.